-Go to the main RESOURCES PAGE for Teaching and Thinking Diversity and to the EMMANUEL HOUSE (now THE NEIGHBOR PROJECT) page.
+Go to the main RESOURCES PAGE for Training, Teaching and Thinking about Diversity, and to the EMMANUEL HOUSE (now THE NEIGHBOR PROJECT) page.
 TNP works on poverty, community and education issues, with an emphasis on financial stability and home ownership.
 Lack of good home ownership opportunities is the single greatest driver of this nation’s incredible wealth gap, and its even worse racial wealth gap.

 - CPRES—Clergy Peer Reflection and Engagement Series.
 Part of the lead planning team creating seminars where clergy in the Northern Illinois Conference come together to learn about racism, prepare to preach about anti-racism, lead anti-racism initiatives in their churches and communities, and form support and covenant groups to aid these journeys.
 See the Personal Introduction I recorded to introduce myself to the group.
 See the Introductory Talk I gave at the launch of the CPRES Pilot Program.
 Currently working to refine the pilot for roll out to all clergy in the conference.

 - JEDI— Justice, Equity, Diversity, Inclusion Taskforce at Friendship United Methodist Church.
 See the Introduction Video made for the entire congregation.

 - Anti-Racism Champion Team.
 Member of a large team of Northern Illinois lay and clergy United Methodists.
 We conduct seminars and special anti-racism events, plus “champion” the work of the ARTF in our churches and communities.
 Watch an Interview/Q&A I moderated with special guests.

 C.O.D.E.—COALITION FOR DIVERSITY IN EDUCATION.
 This initiative seeks to transform my college, North Central College, into an institution more committed to making race and diversity more central to its life, its mission, and how its students can become social change agents.
 The group I formed was initially named CORE, the Coalition on Race Education, an echo of the famous Civil Rights organization the Congress of Racial Equality.
 The CORE link above or the Civil Rights CORE button at left will take you to the lead post about this group and the effects and implications of the words “race” vs. “diversity” which caused us to change the name to “CODE.”